|The tricky points

 fundamental meaning of so

 as a connector.
-The subordinate clause of consequence must follow the
+The coordinated clause of consequence must follow the

-main clause.
-In example A1, you might imagine that there could be an
+In example A1 below, you might imagine that there could be an

 ambiguity between consequence and purpose; but this is not ambiguous